-For which areas do you provide benchmarks?
+For which questions do you provide benchmarks?

 They are available for all best practice questions and categories, but not for custom questions.
+If you create custom questions in your survey we can not provide you with the benchmark data, which is why we recommend using our best practice questions.

 Who can see them?